ChrisBellew/deepmine-unearthed/README.md

 	#### 1A clave tonnes/hour Nickel input = Feed tonnes/hour Nickel / 2
 	#### 1A clave tonnes/hour Iron input = Feed tonnes/hour Iron / 2
 	####... etc

+Questions for mentors
+- There are four tags that appear to be the measurement of how much ammonia is being added
+    - LEACH CLAVE 2A ANHYD.
+NH3
+    - LEACH CLAVE 2B ANHYD.
+NH3
+    - LEACH CLAVE 3A ANHYD.
+NH3
+    - LEACH CLAVE 3B ANHYD.
+NH3
+    - What about 1A, 1B, and 2C?